git-lfs/git-lfs/docs/git-lfs-ssh-serve.md

-# The git-lfs-serve SSH reference server #
+# The git-lfs-ssh-serve SSH reference server #

-`git-lfs-serve` is a reference implementation of a pure SSH server for git-lfs.
+`git-lfs-ssh-serve` is a reference implementation of a pure SSH server for git-lfs.

-When using an SSH URL (either ssh://user@host/path or user@host:/path), git-lfs will automatically open an SSH connection to the host specified and run the command specified by the config parameter ```lfs.sshservercmd```, which if not specified defaults to ```git-lfs-serve```.
+When using an SSH URL (either ssh://user@host/path or user@host:/path), git-lfs will automatically open an SSH connection to the host specified and run the command specified by the config parameter ```lfs.sshservercmd```, which if not specified defaults to ```git-lfs-ssh-serve```.
 Simply copying this program onto your server (no dependencies required, it's stand-alone and works on Windows, Linux and Mac servers) and providing authenticated SSH users access to it is enough to provide a reference implementation of a pure SSH LFS server on your own host.